samdark/samdark.github.io_source/content/about.md

 - Code Reviews (basic security, Yii usage, cleanness, possible bugs etc.).
 - Consulting (both Yii-related and not).
-- Checking project is good for OpenSource before publishing.
+- Checking if project is good for OpenSource before publishing.

 Availablity is subject to change.
 Rate depends on type of the project and specifics.
 Average is about $100/hr.
 I do give discounts and even may consider doing it for free for non-profits and OpenSource.